 > Solution 4 – If Azure File Sync or VPN is not a viable option for you, Microsoft recommends evaluating the MyWorkDrive solution (Azure Files Remote Access with MyWorkDrive).

-So up until today, you need to choose one of the solutions noted above to give access for your users to Azure Files or you need to disregard this solution altogether.
+So up until today, you need to choose one of the solutions noted above to give access to your users to Azure Files or you need to disregard this solution altogether.

 At the time of this writing, Microsoft is actively working on building QUIC support into Azure Files directly without the need to use Azure File Sync as an intermediary, however, there are no timelines on when this capability will become available.
 So until this support becomes available, let’s see how to map and access Azure File Share with SMB over QUIC with Azure File Sync.